hpcleuven/VscDocumentation/source/brussel/tier1_sofia.rst

 :ref:`BrENIAC<breniac hardware>` (hosted by HPC-Leuven, 2016-2022) and :ref:`Hortense<Hortense hardware>` (hosted by HPC-UGent, 2021-2027).

-**sofia** has been in production since July 7th 2026 and is hosted by Vrije Universiteit Brussel.
+**sofia** has been in production since July 7, 2026, and is operated by Vrije Universiteit Brussel.

 The name **sofia** is inspired by the Greek name *Sophia* which means wisdom.